Why More Homeowners Are Choosing Stucco

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Subterranean termites are a constant threat in our soil.
-Unlike wood siding, termites cannot eat cement.
+Subterranean termites and wood-boring beetles present a constant threat to residential framing in Southern California's soils.
+Unlike wood siding, termites cannot penetrate or consume cement plaster.

 |---|---|---|---|